-We have for many years, enjoyed tremendous night lure sport in various forms for bass both here at home and overseas.
+We have for many years, enjoyed tremendous night lure bass angling sport in various forms both here at home and overseas.
 In the USA, especially on the NE coast, fishing for stripers in the dark on lures is almost as commonplace as going out with a top water lure on a sunny day.
 In Japan, again, for the most part, night game for bass is quite the in vogue thing.
 It has been and likely will, according to sources, remain very much a bread and butter method for a further generation or three at least.
 So, it’s not new at all, there is no secret and yet, in Britain, it’s pretty much an unheard of practice outside of specialist circles.

 It has been featured on blogs, forums and even a mainstream magazine covered it in 2010.
 On the whole though, it is still very much an underground movement and some suggest it is perhaps always destined to be the forte of the specialist.
 Well, think me crazy or not, for 20 years we have over that time, bait fished, fly fished, plug fished and thrown soft and metal lures at European sea-bass or, Dicentrarchus labrax in daylight and in various levels of darkness.
 In that time, with many thousands of bass of all sizes caught…